jimCresswell/wdio-selenium-grid-setup-test/README.md

 # wdio-selenium-grid-setup-test

-A simple web service and WebdriverIO tests to help shakedown a CI setup.
+A simple web service and WebdriverIO test to help shakedown a CI setup.